voxel51/platform-sdk/QUICKSTART.md

 ## Docker build

-The following section assumes that you have extended the template in the previous section to obtain a `main.py` entrypoint for your Docker image that runs your custom analytic.
+This section assumes that you have extended the template in the previous section to obtain a `main.py` entrypoint for your Docker image that runs your custom analytic.

-The following snippet defines a `Dockerfile` that installs the Platform SDK and its dependencies in a GPU-enabled Docker image that runs the `main.py` entrypoint that you provide.
+The snippet below defines a `Dockerfile` that installs the Platform SDK and its dependencies in a GPU-enabled Docker image that runs the `main.py` entrypoint that you provide.
 It can be easily extended to include any custom installation requirements for your analytic.